brweisz/rock-paper-scissors-midnight/README.md

 * run ```npm run compact```
 * run ```npm run build```
 * run ```npm run test```

-* Go to the rps-cli/ dir
+* For the CLI, go to the rps-cli/ dir
 * run ```npm run build```
 * execute it with ```npm run testnet-remote``` (tiene que estar el docker levantado)

+* For the UI, go to the rps-ui/ dir
+* run ```npm run build:watch```
+* Enjoy

+Note: IMPORTANT, you must be using a browser with your lace wallet connected in order to use the dApp